vinicentus/flutter_iot_ui/README.md

 Here is a diagram of the data flow when using storj as the backend:
 ![image](/docs/big%20storj%20sequence%20diagram.png)
 Note that each storj access that is created by this UI is only valid for one minute, and only allows uploading the file `temp.db`.
+Also note that the whole sqlite database is currently uploaded to storj.
+Other task types have more granular data access.

 ## Getting Started